Returning to Practice

 This information is for:

-The Health Practitioners Competence Assurance Act 2003 (HPCA) requires pharmacists to be registered and hold a current Annual Practising Certificate (APC) in order to be able to practise.
-Practising without being registered and holding an APC is an offence, even if practising under supervision.
+The principal purpose of the Health Practitioners Competence Assurance (HPCA) Act 2003 is to protect the health and safety of members of the public by providing for mechanisms to ensure that pharmacists are competent and fit to practise.
+It requires pharmacists to be registered and hold a current Annual Practising Certificate (APC) to be able to practice, even if practising under supervision.

 Returning to practise in a role that does not involve direct-patient care

-If the Pharmacy Council authorises a change to the scope of practice of a pharmacist, limiting his/her practise to roles and services that do not involve direct patient care, this pharmacist is not permitted to:
+If the Pharmacy Council authorises a change to the scope of practice of a pharmacist, limiting his/her practice to roles and services that do not involve direct patient care, this pharmacist is not permitted to:

-- Work in a pharmacy as a pharmacist, or work under supervision as a pharmacist, unless a condition of supervision is set by the Pharmacy Council
+- Work in a pharmacy as a pharmacist, or work under supervision as a pharmacist, unless a condition of supervision is set by the Pharmacy Council,

-- Work as a pharmacist on an occasional basis
+- Work as a pharmacist on an occasional basis,

 - Provide information related to medicines use to patients, their relatives, whānau or representative or health care providers, whether regulated or unregulated, in the course of providing patient care as a pharmacist, or

-- Be the manager of a pharmacy, or the pharmacy licence holder
+- Be the manager of a pharmacy, or the pharmacy licence holder.

-The Registrar will consider making an exemption, on a case by case basis, where patient safety is not compromised and the intent of this statement is upheld.
+The Registrar will consider making an exemption, on a case by case basis, where patient safety is not compromised, and the intent of this statement is upheld.

 For further information and to request the Return to Practice forms, please contact the Registrations Officer.